why-not-try-calmer/openSUSE-Conference-2021/slides.md

 * How to get software X?
 * How to update / upgrade?

-Many are special cases of these for TW:
+Many special cases of these for TW:

 * How to create snapshots and to roll back from them?
 * How to hook to third-party repositories